 Read Cort Johnson’s coverage of this new program here (Exercise Tests Suggest Autoimmunity Causes the Exertion Problems in Chronic Fatigue Syndrome, Fibromyalgia and POTS)

-Solve ME/CFS Initiative (SMCI) and our partners are initiating a new ME/CFS Research Fund at Brigham and Women’s Hospital (BWH) in Boston, MA.
+Solve ME/CFS Initiative (Solve M.E.) and our partners are initiating a new ME/CFS Research Fund at Brigham and Women’s Hospital (BWH) in Boston, MA.
 The establishment of this fund supports the continuation of Dr. David Systrom’s ME/CFS research.

 This work will further our understanding of the autonomic, peripheral neuropathy, and cardiovascular features of ME/CFS.
 In other words, this research focuses on the involuntary nervous system, nerve pain in the hands and feet, and the heart and blood vessels.